postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 In the "Service Provider Details (Postman)", enter the "Entity ID", "Login URL", and "ACS URL".

-In "Identity Provider Details", enter the Identity Provider Details, Identity Provider Issuer, and X.509 Certficate information.
+In "Identity Provider Details", enter information for: "Identity Provider Details", "Identity Provider Issuer", and "X.509 Certficate".
 Click the **Generate relay state** button to create a parameter to send with a SAML response in an IDP-initiated single sign on.

 You can select to automatically add new users to your team using this authentication method.